MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 We might be witnessing a **fourth insult to humanity**:

-4. **Computational Insult:** The realization that many abilities once thought to be uniquely human—such as creativity, strategy, and language—can now be replicated by machines.
+4. **Computational Insult:** The realization that many abilities once thought to be uniquely human—such as creativity, strategy, and language can now be replicated by machines.
 Think of **AlphaGo**, **GPT-4**, **Claude**, and **Stable Diffusion**.

 This could explain the intense emotional reaction.
 With each of the historical insults, humanity’s privileged position in the cosmos has been diminished.
 But until recently, we still believed we were *uniquely creative*.

 That only **we** could make brilliant Go moves.